MantasMikal/swipestation-site/README.md

 - Storybook
 - SCSS Modules
 - Style and javascript linting + prettier
-- Primitive component library to get the boring stuff done
+- Primitive component library to get the boring stuff out of the way

 ## Setup